Published

 You’ll want an assay if:

-• You’ve found a promising spot and want to know if it’s worth serious time
+- You’ve found gold ore and want to know the grade before investing serious time

 Quick Reference: Gold vs Pyrite vs Common Lookalikes